rapsalands/react-control-library/README.md

         5. `symbols`: (number): Minimum number of symbols required.
 Defaults to `1`.;
         6. `restrictSymbols`: (string): Characters that are not allowed in password.
 User will be allowed to type the characters however.
         7. `sequence`: (object): Maximum sequence of characters allowed.
             a. `number`: (number): Defaults to `5`.
-Means 6 or more consecutve numbers are considered invalid password.
+Means 6 or more consecutive numbers are considered invalid password.
             b. `characters`: (number): Defaults to `5`.
-Means 6 or more consecutve characters are considered invalid password.
+Means 6 or more consecutive characters are considered invalid password.
 * `secure` (object)
     - This attribute is specific to `SecureMaskedInput` control.
     - This provides the secure format of value when user leaves the control.